Review findings

 - On the All Applications page, locate an application with results ready.

-- If the scan is in progress, select the View Partial Results link to review a portion of your results while the remainder of your application is scanned.
+- For a Static Analysis scan, if the scan is in progress, select the View Partial Results link (if available) to review a portion of your results while the remainder of your application is scanned.

 Results page